-Sheriff Stanek currently serves in leadership positions with several national organizations and on several national boards: National Sheriffs’ Association (NSA) Executive Committee, chair of the NSA Homeland Security Committee, and vice-chair of the NSA Global Policing Affairs Committee.
-He serves on the Committee on terrorism of the International Association of Chiefs of Police and was recently elected Vice President of the LinCT Alumni Association Executive Team.
+Sheriff Stanek serves on the Committee on Terrorism for the International Association of Chiefs of Police and was elected Vice President of the LinCT Alumni Association Executive Team.
 He is the immediate past president of the Major County Sheriffs’ Association (MCSA).
 Among his responsibilities with MCSA, Sheriff Stanek participated in President Obama’s national law enforcement working group convened by the White House to address gun violence and mental health.

 Sheriff Stanek earned a Criminal Justice Degree from the University of Minnesota and a Master’s Degree in Public Administration from Hamline University.